mskilab-org/Flow/README.md

    readiness to run.

    > update(jobs)

    Checking input date stamps
    for tumor_bam (113 files)
    for normal_bam (113 files)
    for error_rate (1 files)
    for analysis_id (113 files)
    for panel_of_normals (1 files)
    for variant_mask (1 files)
    Caching object to /nethome/mimielinski/FlowExample/Flow/dummy.rds

    ready
    113

-   Voila!
+   Voilà!
 The jobs are ready so we can run them.
 Before we do, some basics about the Job object: